 Offer to Settle the Debt

 Contact the plaintiff's attorney with an offer to settle the debt for a monthly or one-time payment you can afford.
 The name and contact information appear at the end of the complaint.
 Make your offer in writing.
 Send it by certified mail and make a copy of the original.
 This legally proves that you have made a reasonable offer to settle the debt, and establishes the date you delivered this offer to the plaintiff's representative.

-Reply to the response you receive.
 If your offer is accepted, contact the plaintiff's attorney to arrange for payment.
 The plaintiff may accept payment to the attorney or require payment to the collection agency or creditor.
 If the company rejects your offer, you can make a counteroffer.
 If you're not prepared to make a counteroffer, you must appear in court to plead your case.
-Bring copies of all documents, and prepare to show the court that you've made a reasonable offer to settle.
+Bring copies of all documents and prepare to show the court that you've made a reasonable offer to settle.

 - BananaStock/BananaStock/Getty Images